encrypted-fox/encrypted-fox/README.md

 I use specialized tools to organize my development process and task tracking, write quality documentation and perform work in time.

-Also can make prototypes, 'am good at HTML, CSS and JavaScript, can build android apps and dynamic adaptive cross-browser web-apps, using Angular, React, Vue (React is preffered) as frontend and Python, PHP or Node as backend.
+Also can make prototypes, 'am good at HTML, CSS and JavaScript (+TypeScript), can build android apps and dynamic adaptive cross-browser web-apps, using Vue 3 (Composition or Options), Nuxt 3 (or React) as frontend and Python or Node (Nest) as backend.

-I am familiar with wordpress, can perform SEO- and Usability-audit and can make any site SEO-friendly.
+I have experience with such concepts as:
+* microfrontends (with single-spa or module federation),
+* microservices,
+* data visualisation libraries (like d3, chart.js etc.),
+* team leadership and mentoring,
+* B2B, B2C development, including e-commerce, SaaS, PaaS and so on.

 Feel free to ask for further information, will be glad to answer!

 ## :scroll: Education